NoroSaroyan/animalcare/README.md

 ___
 * Every user is able to view catalog.
 * Animal page for an additional info about animal.
 * Added Pagination for better experience.
+* 2-factor authentication using email push messages.
 * Registration and authorisation.
 * Registered clients have their profile page.
 * Registered clients can submit documents.